Why Is the South Korean Currency So Weak? Key Factors Explained

 A weakening currency often reflects capital leaving the country or a reluctance to invest domestically.

-• A weaker won reduces returns for foreign investors in KRW-denominated assets, making them less willing to hold exposure.
+• A weaker won reduces returns for foreign investors in KRW-denominated assets, which can make those assets less attractive on a currency-adjusted basis.

 When money flows out faster than it flows in, the currency feels the stress.